Atrial Septal Defect

 - Primum ASD

-- Usually does not cause a significant intracardiac shunt
+- Do not cause a significant intracardiac shunt.

 - Sinus venosus defects

-- Can be of the superior or inferior vena caval type and occur in ~5–10% of all ASDs
+- Can be of the superior or inferior vena caval (SVC or IVC) type due to deficiency of the sinus venosus septum

-- In ASDs of the superior vena caval type, the right pulmonary veins (usually right upper lobe) may drain anomalously to the superior vena cava or right atrium.
+- In the SVC type, the right upper pulmonary vein may drain anomalously to the SVC or right atrium.

-- They are often associated with absence of the coronary sinus and a persistent left superior vena cava that joins the roof of the left atrium (also known as an “unroofed coronary sinus”).
+- Often associated with absence of the coronary sinus and a persistent left superior vena cava that joins the roof of the left atrium (also known as an “unroofed coronary sinus”)

-- Represents 6–10% of all cardiac anomalies encountered
+- Represents ~8–10% of all congenital heart defects

-- A left-to-right shunt occurs through the ASD.
-For large defects, this results in right atrial and right ventricular volume overload.
+- A left-to-right shunt through a moderate or large ASD results in right atrial and right ventricular volume overload.

 - There is usually increased pulmonary blood flow.

-- The left-to-right shunt generally increases with time as pulmonary resistance drops and right ventricular compliance normalizes.
+- The left-to-right shunt generally increases with time as pulmonary vascular resistance decreases and right ventricular compliance normalizes.

 - Moderate and large defects are associated with a Qp/Qs ratio of >2:1.